2013 Schedule of Events

 Q & A with Darryl Hunt

-- Meet Darryl Hunt and hear his fascinating story first-hand.
-Also meet Professor Theresa Newman, co-director of the Wrongful Convictions Clinic, and client LaMonte Armstrong who was recently released from prison pending a new trial after serving 17 years of a life sentence.
+- Meet Darryl Hunt and his attorney, Mark Rabil, and hear this fascinating story first-hand.
+Professor Theresa Newman, co-director of the Wrongful Convictions Clinic, will moderate the discussion.

 Lunch with Classmates